Blood and Marrow Transplant

 The University of Kansas Cancer Center BMT program continues to grow in order to serve patient need throughout the region and beyond.
 Larger chart view.

 Blood and marrow transplant (BMT) is a lifesaving therapy for people with cancerous blood disorders such as leukemia and multiple myeloma.
 Since our first transplant in 1977, we have established a proven record of success.
 Ours is the region's largest BMT program.

 BMT uses healthy blood-forming cells from bone marrow or the bloodstream to rebuild a healthy blood supply.
 Bone marrow cells are called hematopoietic stem cells.
 Cells from the bloodstream are called peripheral stem cells.
 Cells for transplant may be your own, which were saved earlier, or provided from a donor.

-Patients with blood cancers usually receive BMT after chemotherapy or radiation treatment.
+Patients with blood cancers or noncancerous blood disorders usually receive BMT after chemotherapy or radiation treatment.